salu133445/muspy/doc/source/representations.rst

 Representations
 ===============

-.. autofunction:: muspy.representations.to_representation
+.. autofunction:: muspy.to_representation

-.. autofunction:: muspy.representations.to_event_representation
+.. autofunction:: muspy.to_event_representation
-.. autofunction:: muspy.representations.to_note_representation
+.. autofunction:: muspy.to_note_representation
-.. autofunction:: muspy.representations.to_pianoroll_representation
+.. autofunction:: muspy.to_pianoroll_representation